sixfeetup/2023_DjangoConUS_PoweringEnergyStorage/slides.md

 ::: notes
 - The “Which version are you working on?” problem
 - “Versioning” by filename pattern or written as documentation in a sheet
-- Securing business logic (sharing file accidentically with externals)
+- Securing business logic (sharing file accidentally with externals)
 - Everyone can change the content of a cell and formula; no permission checks
 - Everyone can see everything
 - No tests for business logic